Vladimir Putin, Kim Jong Un and other world leaders who have not acknowledged a Biden win

 Chinese President Xi Jinping

-“I noticed that Mr. Biden has declared victory of the election,” China foreign ministry spokesperson Wang Wenbin said Monday, stopping short of acknowledging a result.
+“I noticed that Mr. Biden has declared victory of the election,” China Foreign Ministry spokesperson Wang Wenbin said Monday, stopping short of acknowledging a result.
 “We understand that the presidential election result will be determined following U.S. laws and procedures.”

 As Biden led the vote count last week, a senior ministry official hinted that China was eager to turn a new page.
 The next U.S. administration should “meet halfway” with Beijing on matters of disagreement and collaborate whenever possible, Vice Foreign Minister Le Yucheng said in remarks that some state media outlets framed as a desire to move past the rancor and trade wars of the Trump years.
 But many in Beijing fear that Biden will take a tough line on China — perhaps more so than Trump.